About EHN.org and DailyClimate.org

 Jim Germond, researcher

 Germond is an elusive critter, hard to photograph but deeply knowledgable in all things environmental health and climate change.
-He's veteran researcher, having curated stories for us since Firefox was the hot new thing in web browsers.
+He's a veteran researcher, having curated stories for us since Firefox was the hot new thing in web browsers.
 He splits his time between New Mexico and Vermont.

 Autumn Spanne, researcher